The Happy Fits: 2016–2017: Band formation

-The band members attended the same New Jersey high school, where Ross Monteith approached the classically trained Calvin Langman to play music together.
+The band members attended the same New Jersey high school, [North Hunterdon Regional High School] in Clinton, NJ.
+There, Ross Monteith approached the classically trained Calvin Langman to play music together.
 By the close of their senior year, they had written four songs.
 As a graduation present, Monteith's parents paid for them to record the songs that would make their first EP.
 Two days before recording, they contacted Ross's older brother's friend, Luke Davis, to add a layer of percussion.
 Davis was attending William Paterson University, but he had graduated from their high school the year prior, described by his bandmates as the school's best drummer.
 Their band name was decided on the way to the studio.

 Their first EP, Awfully Apeelin, was released in August 2016.
 While Langman and Monteith were attending the University of Delaware, "While You Fade Away" was listed on Spotify's Fresh Finds playlist, jumping from under 1,000 listens on the app to over 39,000.
 It reached #5 on the Top 50 Viral USA Spotify chart three days later and #17 on the Spotify’s Top 50 Viral Global Charts.
 Following the success of their EP, Davis joined as an official member, and in 2017, all three members dropped out of college to pursue the band full-time.